 Barbara Kolo is a Los Angeles-based visual artist, creating abstract works inspired by the natural world .
-Her paintings are now on exhibit in Oakland, CA at Slate Art and has an upcoming exhibit in Naples, Italy at Art 1307.
+Her paintings are now on exhibit in Oakland, CA at Slate Art and she has an upcoming exhibit in Naples, Italy at Art 1307.

 Interview conducted by: Tiffany Chan